nicbarker/river/README.md

 For example, `assign var 0 + const 1` would increment the variable at position 0 on the stack by `1`.
 The second operand can either be another variable or a constant value.

 #### `compare`

 usage: `compare [var | const] [= | != | < | <= | > | >=] [var | const]`

 e.g. `compare var 0 < const 20`

 Performs a mathematical comparison and only runs the next instruction if the comparison returns `true`.
 For example:

 ```
 compare const 10 > const 20
 assign var 0 = 10
 ```

 The `assign` instruction here will never execute because `10 > 20` will never be `true`.

 #### `scope`

 usage: `scope [open | close]`

 e.g. `scope open`

-Scopes in river are used to define boundaries for memory management and `jump` instructions.
+Scopes in river are used to define boundaries for memory management and `jump` instructions, and visibility of variables (they are lexical scopes).
 Any `def` instructions that occur after a `scope open` will be deallocated at the corresponding `scope close`.

 #### `jump`

 usage: `jump [start | end]`

 e.g. `jump start`